googleads/googleads-shopping-samples/php/README.md

    $ composer install
    ```

-1. Run any of the included samples on the command line.
+1. Run one of the following samples on the command line.

     ```
+    $ php php/NonOrdersSamples.php # Runs through all non-Orders services.
-    $ php php/ProductsSample.php
+    $ php php/OrdersSample.php     # Runs only the Orders service.
     ```

 1. Examine your shell output, be inspired and start hacking an amazing new app!